 Hillary Field Centre

-The Hillary Field Centre upgrade was completed in September 2015.
+The Hillary Field Centre upgrade was completed in Winter 2016.
 Part of this upgrade included an area where 15 workstations and 3 individual meeting rooms are situated.
 The Technical Support staff and servers are also located in this facility.
 There are public computers available for internet access or working.
 The computers are Windows 7 and have Office 2013 with access to a nearby printer.
 The area is designed to be a quiet area where data processing, writing and internet access can be carried out.
 Off to the side of this area is a ‘breakout space’ where one can nurse a hot coffee while sharing stories or planning their work.
 Laptops can be connected to the TV display monitor for planning presentations or discussions

 There are four science laboratory areas at Scott Base detailed below.
 Use of Labs must be organised through the Event Planning Team at Antarctica New Zealand before travelling to Scott Base.